 So many students struggle with school.
 The National Education Association’s Twelve Point Plan for Reducing the School Dropout Rate pinpoints “community-based, real-world learning experiences for students” and involvement in small after school groups as a key factor in increasing the rate of high school graduation.

-Brook Hill Farm’s unique program, United Neigh, utilizes Equine Assisted Learning combined with traditional tutoring to provide just such an experience for youth who are at-risk, have a disability, or are socially disadvantaged.
+Brook Hill Farm’s unique program, United Neigh, utilizes Equine Assisted Learning In Education combined with traditional tutoring to provide just such an experience for youth who are at-risk, have a disability, or are socially disadvantaged.

 United Neigh accepts youth ages 12-18 from Lynchburg City and surrounding counties.
 The teens are from various backgrounds, some disadvantaged or abused, while others have learning or physical disabilities.
 Participants follow a program that instills self-confidence, a strong sense of personal responsibility, recognition of the value of teamwork, and real-life workplace skills.
 This is accomplished through a bond of trust with a horse whose background is, too often, just as painful as their own.
 The youth come to the farm two days a week and get to call a rescue horse their own as they aid the farm with its mission of rehabilitation.